 “I wouldn’t say we need to change the way PE is taught, but add in the necessary steps to incorporate IHT Spirit HRM and software use into classes,” she said.
 “I am excited to use the HRMs as they will add excitement for the students.”

-Bermuda’s PYFP includes many elements of what’s commonly referred to as the FitnessGram® tests, and Ford is eager to see how students respond during specific tests designed to elevate heart rate.
+Bermuda’s PYFP includes many elements of fitness tests that are standard in the U.S., and Ford is eager to see how students respond during specific tests designed to elevate heart rate.

-“FitnessGram testing will be great to see students working in the HR zones, especially during the Pacer Test where most students should enter the Red Zone before finishing their test,” she said.
+“Testing will be great to see students working in the HR zones, especially during the (shuttle) test where most students should enter the Red Zone before finishing their test,” she said.

 Bermuda and IHT are midway through a long-term PE improvement plan.
 While Manders studies the data teachers can provide via the heart rate monitors and software, IHT staff will begin implementing the final aspects of the initial plan.
 That includes further defining desired student outcomes and developing new ways to promote student fitness.
 Ford is happy that her nation is a part of that process.

-“I think that using the will bring evidence of learning, participation, growth and development more to light for PE teachers, administrators, and our global teammates,” she said.
+“I think that using the (Spirit System) will bring evidence of learning, participation, growth and development more to light for PE teachers, administrators, and our global teammates,” she said.

 How’d you find us?